YouTube / iTunes / Spotify / Radio Public / Pocket Casts / Google Podcasts / Breaker / Overcast

 If this has happened, then you’ve probably noticed too that the mood of the office changed.

-Your co-workers became more relaxed, joked around a bit, maybe even took longer-than-usual lunch breaks and, as a result, less work was done.
+Your co-workers became more relaxed, joked around a bit, and maybe even took longer-than-usual lunch breaks, and, as a result, less work was done.

-Once the boss return, they can suspect that the workers have gotten up to something, but of course, there’s no proof.
+Once the boss returns, they can suspect that the workers have gotten up to something, but of course, there’s no proof.

-It means that when the person who is usually in charge, is absent, the other people will be bad little boys and girls.
+This means that when the person usually in charge is absent, the other people will be bad little boys and girls.